openscm/openscm/docs/usage.rst

 Running the model
 *****************

-The model is simply run by calling the :func:`~openscm.core.Core.run`
+The model is simply run by calling the :func:`~openscm.OpenSCM.run`
 function:

 .. code:: python